-4h INCOMPLETE GRADE: A student who has completed a major portion of the course with a passing grade but is unable to complete the final exam or other course requirements due to illness or emergency may be granted an incomplete, indicated by a grade of I. This allows the student to complete the course within the first six weeks of the following semester.
-The student must contact Dr. Grady before finals week for departmental approval and must provide documentation of the extenuating circumstances preventing him or her from taking the final exam.
-The grade of "I" is never used to avoid an undesirable grade, and does not allow a student to redo work already graded or to retake the course.
-See the official policy at http://www.math.ufl.edu/department/incomplete-grades/.
+4h.
+INCOMPLETE GRADE: A student who has completed a major portion of the course with a passing grade but is unable to complete the final exam or other course requirements due to illness or emergency may be granted an incomplete, indicated by a grade of I. This allows the student to complete the course within the first six weeks of the following semester.
+The student must contact the instructor before final week for departmental approval and must provide documentation of the extenuating circumstances preventing him or her from taking the final exam, then sign the contract once approved.
+The grade of "I" is never used to avoid an undesirable grade, and does not allow a student to redo work already taken or to retake the course.
+See the official policy here.